 Mountain Book Competition

-As a key program of The Banff Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
-Over $16,000 in cash is awarded annually with 8 awards selected by an international jury of writers, adventurers and editors.
-The shortlist of category award winners eligible for the Grand Prize is announced in October every year.
-In 2017, the Grand Prize will be announced on Thursday, November 2 at The Banff Mountain Film and Book Festival and category awards will be presented to winning authors.
+As a key program of Banff Centre Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
+Over $29,000 in cash is awarded annually with 8 awards selected by an international jury of writers, adventurers and editors.
+The short list of category award winners eligible for the Grand Prize is announced in October every year.
+In 2023, the Grand Prize will be announced on Thursday, November 2 at the Festival and category awards will be presented to winning authors.

 Questions?
 Call the Banff Mountain Book Competition at: 403.762.6347

 2023 Banff Mountain Book Competition - Category Finalists

 We are pleased to announce the longlist of category finalists alphabetically by title in each award category.